hkandpal07/excel-to-json/README.md

 ## Result

-The resultant json will be printed in a file named `jsonArrayMode1.json` or `jsonArrayMode2.json` in the root of the program
+The resultant json will be printed in a file named `jsonArrayMode1.json` or `jsonArrayMode2.json` in the root of the program.